ucsf-wynton/wynton-website-hpc/docs/hpc/transfers/rclone.md

   - store the new key `rclone_to_wynton` in `~/.ssh/` on laptop/workstation
   - push the `.pub` file to wynton using: `$ ssh-copy-id -i ~/.ssh/rclone_to_wynton.pub alice@{{ site.login.hostname }}`
     - note: replace `alice` with *your* Wynton username

+- set up a new "remote" with: `rclone config`

 To create a new remote: run `rclone config`, in this example named `log1` and select `sftp` as the "Type of Storage":